vncnz/datetime-writer/README.md

 To create a datetime input validator:
 * Add the module vm-datetime-writer as a dependency to your app module.
-* Add the vm-valid-datetime directive to your element.
+* Add the datetime-writer directive to your element.
 A model is required.

 I hope this can be a useful starting point for datetime inputs of your projects ;)